Esri/terraformer/docs/GeoStore.md

 };
 ```

-Functions recive a GeoJSON object to store and a deferred object to resolve or reject when you are done storing it.
+Functions recive a GeoJSON Feature to store and a deferred object to resolve or reject when you are done storing it.
 If you want to be able to serialize and deserialze your data you can also impliment those methods.

 When you are done you can create a new instace of your store to GeoStore.